 - DON’T BOTHER with Internet Download Accelerators or Memory Optimisers.

 - DO use good antivirus software.
-I recommend AVG Free antivirus, and the latest version also incorporates anti-spyware and a website analyser.
+I recommend Avast Free antivirus, and the latest version also incorporates anti-spyware and a website analyser.

 - DO regular checks for later versions of your antivirus software if it doesn’t do it itself.
 Most products should update not only their virus definitions but the program itself.